lyteword/chspurgeon-tod/volume-2/psalm-49.md

 **Verse 20.** *Like the beasts that perish.* Sin is both *formaliter* and *effective* vile.
 As it is so in itself, so it has made man vile.
 No creature so debased as man, being in this respect become viler than any creature.
 There is no such depravation in the nature of any creature, except in the diabolical nature.
 No creature ever razed God's image out of its nature, but only man.
 There is no aversions to the will of God, no inclination to what offends him, in any creature on earth but man.
 Man, then, who was once the glory of the creation, is become the vilest of all creatures, for that is vilest which is most contrary to the infinite glory, but so is our nature, "Man being in honour, abideth not, "is now *like the beast that perish;* nay, worse than they, if the greatest evil can make him worse.
 Man was made a little lower than the angels, crowned with glory, advanced to be lord and governor of all the works of his hands; and all creatures in this world were put under his feet.
 Ps 8:5-6.
 But by this natural corruption he that was but a little lower than the angels is now something below the beasts.
 He was to have dominion, but is made baser than those over whom he rules.
 They were put under his feet, but now he is as low as they.
 This is the sad issue of natural corruption. *David Clarkson.*

 **Verse 20.** *Like the beasts.* Man is so much a beast, that he cannot know himself to be one till God teach him.
-And we never learn to be men till we have learned that we were beasts...It is not said he is like this or that beast, but *he is like the beasts that perish.* Take any beast, or all beasts, the worst of beasts, he is the picture of them all, and he daily exemplifies the vilest of their qualities in his own. *Joseph Caryl.*
+And we never learn to be men till we have learned that we were beasts...
+It is not said he is like this or that beast, but *he is like the beasts that perish.* Take any beast, or all beasts, the worst of beasts, he is the picture of them all, and he daily exemplifies the vilest of their qualities in his own. *Joseph Caryl.*

 ## Hints to the Village Preacher

 **Verse 2.**

-1\.The common needs of rich and poor men.
+1\.
+The common needs of rich and poor men.

-2\.The common privileges of rich and poor saints.
+2\.
+The common privileges of rich and poor saints.

-3\.Their common service.
+3\.
+Their common service.

-4\.Their common heaven.
+4\.
+Their common heaven.

 **Verse 3.** The deep things of God are intended,

-1\.To exercise our minds to understand them.
+1\.
+To exercise our minds to understand them.

-2\.To try our faith by believing them—"incline" implies a submissive mind.
+2\.
+To try our faith by believing them—"incline" implies a submissive mind.

-3\.To excite our joy as we grasp them—"upon the harp."
+3\.
+To excite our joy as we grasp them—"upon the harp."

-4\.To employ our faculties in explaining them to others.
+4\.
+To employ our faculties in explaining them to others.

 **Verse 5.**

-1\.The effects of our sin remain—(a) In ourselves, (b) In others.
+1\.
+The effects of our sin remain—(a) In ourselves, (b) In others.

-2\.In a time of conviction they *compass us about:* better to do so in this life, than to haunt us as ghosts for ever.
+2\.
+In a time of conviction they *compass us about:* better to do so in this life, than to haunt us as ghosts for ever.

-3\.When they are pardoned we have nothing to fear. *G.R.*
+3\.
+When they are pardoned we have nothing to fear. *G. R.*

 **Verse 7.**